-Reproducible builds are a set of software development practices that create an independently-verifiable path from source code to the binary code used by computers.
-(Full definition)
+Reproducible builds are a set of software development practices that create an independently-verifiable path from source to binary code. (more)

 Why does it matter?

 Whilst anyone can inspect the source code of free and open source software for malicious flaws, most software is distributed pre-compiled with no method to confirm whether they correspond.

-This incentivises attacks on developers who release software, not only via traditional exploitation but moreover in the forms of political influence, blackmail or even threats of violence.
+This incentivises attacks on developers who release software, not only via traditional exploitation, but also in the forms of political influence, blackmail or even threats of violence.

 This is particularly a concern for developers collaborating on privacy or security software: attacking these typically result in compromising particularly politically-sensitive targets such as dissidents, journalists and whistleblowers, as well as anyone wishing to communicate securely under a repressive regime.